-Polish baby names
+Polish names

 Adam man of the earth